gayecolakoglu/RNA-Sequence-Analysis/README.md

 # RNA-Sequence-Analysis

 ## Abstract
 In this project, I am going to try to characterize natural mutations found in HCoV-229E variants.
-The data that have been used in that project can be obtained from [here](https://www.ncbi.nlm.nih.gov/Traces/study/?acc=PRJNA656274&o=acc_s%3Aa).
 This data provided by monitoring the cells that were infected with 0.01 multiplicity of infection (MOI) of HCoV-229E virus.

 Then total RNA was extracted at 0, 6, 24, 48, and 72 post-HCoV-229E infection.
 At each time point,
 three biological repeats were tested.